Probe with a thin finish nail

 • Probe low on the wall near the baseboard where holes are less visible

-• Better yet, probe behind where your mount will cover the holes
+• Even better, probe behind where your mount or bracket will cover the holes

 • Patch missed holes with a dab of spackle or white toothpaste

-• Avoid probing near plumbing fixtures or at outlet height where wires may run horizontally
+• Avoid probing near plumbing fixtures or at outlet height where electrical wires may run horizontally between studs

 Other solutions for How can I find a wall stud without a stud finder?